Here are all the games from 1985. There are plenty of interesting games here; just not many good ones.

 To skip to the next article, click here.

 1985 was a really boring year in video games.
 That can be attributed to the video game crash, which didn’t really end until 1986.
 For the same reason, most of the games mentioned here are computer games.
 As is always the case, there are a few gems to be found among the riff-raff.

 Original version: Hang-On, released in 1985 for arcade

 Following in the footsteps of Pole Position, Sega’s racing game Hang-On gave the player a high-speed over-the-shoulder (or more accurately, behind-the-car) racing game with sharp turns and endless AI opponents.
 Hang-On added something new to the mix, though.
 The player sat on a motorcycle-shaped seat that they had to tilt to the left or right in order to steer in-game.

 I’m pretty sure you already heard that music in your head before playing the audio file.
 It is burned into all our brains!
-The impact that Super Mario Bros has had on modern culture is astounding.
+The impact that Super Mario Bros. has had on modern culture is astounding.
 And why shouldn’t it be?
 SMB defined the platformer genre and inspired generations of games.
-Although not the first platformer, it stands in history as the iconic grandfather of platformers and is the earliest memory I have from my childhood.
+Although not the first platformer, it stands in history as the iconic grandfather of modern platformers and is the earliest memory I have from my childhood.
 Before I could even speak full sentences I was already defeating Bowser.
-Click “read more” to go down the pipe and take a look.